St Margarets School Chapel door on a sunny day

 The Full Board meet 8 or 9 times a year to ensure the strategic vision and direction of St Margaret’s creates opportunity and the best offer for its pupils.
 They are involved in the wider school life too, attending concerts, plays and sport fixtures; they are passionate supporters of the School.

-The Finance & Pay Committee meet 4 times a year and have delegated responsibility for providing financial oversight for the School.
+The Finance & Risk Committee meet 4 times a year and have delegated responsibility for providing financial oversight for the School.

 Should you wish to contact the Chair of Governors, please do so through via the Clerk to the Governing Board’s email: n.mitchell@stmargarets-school.org.uk